nikstojanovic/ducky/README.md

 Default baud rate is fairly slow, 9600bps, to prevent data glitches.
 Default COM port is COM2.

 Detailed Arduino setup can be found in ./arduino/ultrasonic/README.md

+## Troubleshooting

+If you keep getting numbers instead of strings from Arduino writing to serial port, you should use double quotations "some_string" instead of single quotations 'some_string'